message/iata/RK.md

 - nationals of Kosovo (Rep.);
 - passengers with a COVID-19 vaccination certificate;
 - passengers traveling through Kosovo (Rep.) to a third country.
 They must leave Kosovo (Rep.) within 3 hours.
+3. Nationals of Kosovo (Rep.) arriving from Brazil, India or South Africa must have a negative COVID-19 RT-PCR test taken at most 72 hours before arrival.
-3. Passengers could be subject to quarantine for 7 or 14 days.
+4. Passengers could be subject to quarantine for 7 or 14 days.
-4. Passengers are subject to medical screening.
+5. Passengers are subject to medical screening.